 'Fire pits are huge at the moment and are the ultimate way to make your garden welcoming in the autumn,' says the team at Supremo (opens in new tab).
 'However, keeping warm is one thing but exposing your guests, and your clothing, to the excessive smoke a real fire creates, is another.'

 Whilst some people love the smell of bonfires, others would rather avoid it, and that's where stylish gas fire pits come in.
 They're super low-maintenance and there's no ash to clear up afterwards.
 And, you can find plenty of stylish designs like this one, which integrates into a coffee table.
-It's the perfect way to add a touch of luxe to your event.
+It's the perfect fire pit idea if you want to add a touch of luxe to your event.

 Any good party calls for delicious food, and delicious food deserves to be served around a beautiful table.

-So, create a tablescape to remember with twinkling tea lights, personalized name cards, and vases full of seasonal blooms and foliage.
-Opt for large serving dishes, wooden boards, and mix and match dinnerware and table linens in a tonal palette for rustic yet well-balanced charm.
+So, create a tablescape to remember with twinkling tea lights, personalised name cards, and vases full of seasonal blooms and foliage.
+Opt for large serving dishes, wooden boards, and mix and match dinnerware and table linens in a tonal palette for a rustic yet well-balanced outdoor dining idea.

 Cooking outdoors is tons of fun whatever the season, if you have the right equipment that is.
-A wood pellet grill like this is bound to take your alfresco meals to the next level, and there's plenty of room to cater for everyone.
+A wood pellet grill like this is bound to take your BBQ party to the next level, and there's plenty of room to cater for everyone.
 And, it can even be controlled by an app – talk about convenience.

 Whether you're serving barbecued meat, veggies, or a mix of both this Bonfire Night, your guests are bound to be impressed.
 But why save it for special occasions only?
-Bringing out the BBQ will always lift the mood, even in the depths of winter.
+Bringing out your best BBQ will always lift the mood, even in the depths of winter.

-Good outdoor lighting ideas are crucial for setting the tone for any celebration.
+Good outdoor lighting is crucial for setting the tone for any celebration.
 So, when planning your Bonfire Night ideas, it's definitely not one to overlook.

 Candles will instantly add a touch of romance.
-Dot them around your patio and go for pumpkin-spiced- or cinnamon-scented ones to really embrace the season.
-Alternatively, opt for low-maintenance LED versions – ideal if you don't want to worry about fire hazards.
+Dot them around your patio and go for pumpkin-spiced or cinnamon-scented ones to really embrace the season.
+Alternatively, opt for low-maintenance LED candles (try Amazon) (opens in new tab) – ideal if you don't want to worry about fire hazards.

 Bring outdoor string lights into the mix too, to add to the laid-back vibe.
-They're so versatile – you can swag festoons along fences, wrap fairy lights around trees, or even dot microlights around your containers to create a magical glow.
+They're so versatile – you can swag festoon lights along fences, wrap fairy lights around trees, or even dot microlights around your containers to create a magical glow.

-6. Cook a Bonfire Night feast right at the table
+9. Cook a feast right at the table